MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/migration-to-sp-profiles.md

 * If your app uses a separate dataset for each customer, the dataset design can work as it is.

-* If your app uses one dataset with row level security (RLS) to provide different data to different customers, we recommend creating [a separate dataset for each customer](embed-multi-tenancy.md#a-separate-database-for-each-customer).
-This means you'll have to recreate your datasets.
+* If your app uses one dataset with row level security (RLS) to provide different data to different customers, you can get better scalability by migrating it to [a separate dataset for each customer](embed-multi-tenancy.md#a-separate-database-for-each-customer) and using profiles as described in this article.

 Once the objects are ready, import them into the relevant workspaces.
-To automate the process, consider using the [Import API](/rest/api/power-bi/imports/post-import-in-group).
+To automate the process, consider using the [Import API](embed-multi-tenancy.md#import-reports-and-datasets).

 ## Change the application codes to use profiles